-A fun take on a South Philly staple sandwich, these grilled South Philly Pork Burgers with garlic spinach and Pepperoncini mayo are bursting with Italian flavors.
-The parmesan and spice blended burgers are grilled to juicy perfection, topped with melty provolone cheese, sautéed garlic spinach, and a quick and easy Pepperoncini mayo for all the flavors of South Philly in the comfort of your own backyard!JUMP TO RECIPE
+Recipe for Ground Pork Burgers (South Philly Style) with garlic spinach, provolone and Pepperoncini mayo!
+Like a roast pork, but in burger form!
+A fun take on a South Philly staple sandwich, these burgers are bursting with Italian flavors.
+This seasoned pork burger recipe is grilled to juicy perfection, for all the flavors of South Philly in the comfort of your own backyard!JUMP TO RECIPE

 Looking for a recipe that'll have your BBQ guests saying "Bada Bing!
 That IS a tasty burger?!"
 Look no further than these South Philly Pork Burgers with garlic spinach and Pepperoncini mayo.

-The be-all, end-all Philly sandwich, as a delicious burger
+The be-all, end-all South Philly style pork sandwich, as delicious groundpork burgers

 Inspired by the classic, quintessential Philly sandwich (yeah, I said it), and my own crockpot version (South Philly Style Slow Cooker Italian Shredded Pork), these South Philly Pork Burgers bring a little Italian flair, and A LOT of Philly flavor to any cookout.